St Denys: Demography

 The area is populated with a wide mix of younger working families, older residents and students.

 A small community of houseboats is moored along the easterly border, the waterfront, conversions from World War II motor torpedo boats.

 Landmarks

-Church
+St Denys Church

 The church was built in 1868, designed by George Gilbert Scott and is a listed building in the initial category; the parish dates from the previous year, its patron is and remains the Bishop of Winchester.
 The stained glass windows have been restored, and the congregation of the early 21st century holds events in church rooms and gardens.

+St Denys Primary School

+Originally built in the Victorian era for approximately 900 pupils, St Denys Primary School, located opposite St Denys Church on Dundee Road, is now a Foundation school serving up to 210 pupils aged between 4 and 11.

 Industry

-The area is bounded in part by sewage treatment works built on former salt meadows, supplementing another for the west side of the city.
+The area is bounded in part by the Portswood Waste Water Treatment Works built on former salt meadows and now owned by Southern Water, supplementing another for the west side of the city.

+In recent years part of the Waste Water Treatment Works estate was converted into industrial units and the area is bounded to the south west by the Empress Road industrial estate.

+Dyer Bros Boatyard is located to the southwest of Cobden Bridge and has provided marine services from this location since 1903, prior to the construction of the existing Cobden Bridge.